 Waimea offers the advantages of more benign conditions and a longer working day.
-The summit offers the advantages of more space, less disruption to ongoing activities, a possibly better-controlled thermal environment, and better sight lines for potential testing.
-We are looking into both options with the help of Greg Wirth and Bill Mason and are preparing a memo setting forth our lifting, thermal, space, tooling, and other requirements.
+The summit offers the advantages of more space, less disruption to ongoing activities, a possibly bettercontrolled thermal environment, and on-site opportunities for optical testing.
+We are looking into both options with the help of Greg Wirth and Bill Mason and are preparing a memo setting forth the lifting, thermal, space, tooling, and other requirements for camera assembly.
 This memo will be useful regardless of where we actually decide to assemble.
+We would like to have the assembly location finalized by the third week in January.